What is Period Poverty?

 Safety-net programs such as WIC (Special Supplemental Nutrition Program for Women, Infants and Children) and Food Stamps awarded through SNAP (Supplemental Nutrition Assistance Program) do not cover the cost for diapers or period products.

-There isn’t a single solution to solving period poverty, but organizations like OTM, advocacy groups like Georgia STOMP, and individuals can come together to help tackle the issue in several ways.
+There isn’t a single solution to solving period product lack, but organizations like OTM, advocacy groups like Georgia STOMP, and individuals can come together to help tackle the issue in several ways.
 Engaging kids in education, becoming familiar with these hygiene items, and everyday conversations that normalize menstruation is key to ending taboos around this natural process.
 OTM collects and distributes menstrual products throughout coastal Georgia to help meet the need of our neighbors (with loads of help!) and regularly visits with local and national lawmakers to discuss solutions to these everyday, natural situations.
+With help, we make and distribute OTM Moon Packs and Caddies to schools, businesses, and organizations to help alleviate this monthly, menstrual need as best we can as often as we can.

 We are proud members of Georgia STOMP, a statewide coalition of advocacy, service, and professional organizations addressing the issues of menstrual equity and period poverty in Georgia.
 We also are members of the Alliance for Period Supplies, a national organization comprised of Menstrual Equity Supply Programs that collect, warehouse and distribute menstrual/period products in their local communities .

-We encourage you to get involved to learn more about how to end period poverty!
+We encourage you to learn more about this issue and how to help in our community.